(Last of two parts)

 He added: “We won’t fight them because it is a government project.
 But they should consider small people first … The fish we catch are not just for us to eat.
 Many people also benefit from what we harvest.”

-This story project was produced with the support of the Department of Journalism of the University of the Philippines Diliman.
+This story project was produced with support from the University of the Philippines Department of Journalism.

 Read more: There’s no way home for some residents of 4 Marawi villages